avantlab/avantgraph/README.md

 # AvantGraph - The next-generation graph analytics engine
-> AvantGraph will released under an open license soon.
+> AvantGraph will be released under an open license soon.
 >
 > Until then, you can try out some of the features with the provided docker image.

 ## Getting Started

+### A note on compatibility
+AvantGraph currently requires the Linux-only `io_uring` API.
+We recommend running it on an x86-64 linux host with a kernel version 5.15 or newer.

 ### Pull the docker container
+Make sure you have [installed docker](https://docs.docker.com/engine/install/) and that the daemon is [running](https://docs.docker.com/config/daemon/start/).

+AvantGraph is published on our GitHub container registry.
+You can fetch it using the following command:

 ```bash
 docker pull ghcr.io/avantgraph/avantgraph:release-2023-10-16
 ```

 ### Start the docker container
+Start an instance of the image you have just pulled:

 ```bash
 docker run -it --rm \
     -p 127.0.0.1:7687:7687/tcp \
     ghcr.io/avantgraph/avantgraph:release-2023-10-16
 ```

+This will open a shell inside the container.

 ### Load a graph